 As shown in table 4, Swoogle ranks SWOs higher than SWDBs; thus, SWOs will be returned as query results before SWDBs.
-The highest ranked SWDs typically are the base ontologies that define the Semantic Web languages, such as the RDF and OWL language definitions, which are used by almost all SWDs and are always imported by SWOs.
+The highest ranked SWDs typically are the base ontologies that define the Semantic Web languages, which are used by almost all SWDs and are always imported by SWOs.